 Symptoms of Breast Cancer

-Some symptoms of breast cancer are the following:
+Some symptoms are the following:

 - A lump breast or thickening in the breast that seems different from the surrounding area.